+Mom wasn’t a farmer, but she could grow a mean head of cauliflower.
 One of my fondest childhood memories is spending countless hours out in the garden with my mom.
-I remember planting marigolds in the vegetable garden and my mom telling me that they helped to deter pests from all our delicious veggies.
-Nothing is better than eating fresh veggies from the garden.
-As a kid, I loved eating cucumbers and remember training them up a trellis to conserve space in the garden.
-There’s nothing quite like the taste of sweet, tender carrots with dirt still on them or popping a cherry tomato in your mouth as you got your knees covered in dirt – all while helping mom.”
+Picture big 80s hair and the original mom jeans with patched up knees.
+I remember planting marigolds in the vegetable garden and my mom telling me that they helped to deter pests.
+She taught me that nothing is better than eating fresh veggies from the garden (I think then I really only liked carrots and peas).
+As a kid, I did love the idea of eating stuff that we grew ourselves.
+Things I learned working in our garden I share with customers at the store now.
+For instance I remember training cucumbers up trellises to conserve space in the garden.
+While I didn’t totally appreciate all the vegetables way back then, I sure do now.
+There’s nothing quite like the taste of sweet, tender carrots with dirt still on them or popping a cherry tomato in your mouth as you got your knees covered in dirt.

 More and more people are starting to pass on the family tradition of gardening.
 Urban gardening has increased steadily as more families incorporate gardens in their homes.
 There’s something truly special about growing your own food and reaping the benefits of your hard work in the garden.